selectel/pyxs/docs/tutorial.rst

     ...     print(c[b"/foo/bar"])
     b'baz'

-The line with the exclamation mark is a bit careless, because it ignores the fact that committing a transaction might fail.
+The line with an exclamation mark is a bit careless, because it ignores the fact that committing a transaction might fail.
 A more robust way to commit a transaction is by using a loop::